English Monarchs

 The Norman Kings of England

 The Norman conquest changed England in a way that is difficult to imagine today.
-Not only did the Normans impose new laws, taxes and rules, they also littered England with magnificent castles, churches and abbeys, many of which are still standing today, and brought a new language - Norman French.
+Not only did the Normans impose new laws, taxes and rules, they also covered England with magnificent castles, churches and abbeys, many of which are still standing today, and brought a new language - Norman French - to the English shore.

-Domesday, is an amazingly detailed survey of England, its people and resources shortly after the conquest.
-It was called Domesday because - like on Judgement Day - nobody could argue its findings.
+Domesday is an amazingly detailed survey of England, its people and resources shortly after the conquest.
+It was called Domesday because - just as on Judgement Day - nobody could argue its findings.
 It's a unique source for historians and history lovers alike.
+The entry for our village reads:

 William's blood were not the most lucky of English monarchs.
+His second son, William Rufus, succeeded him, but spent years battling his elder brother Robert, only to die in a hunting accident that very well may have been murder.
 King Henry I's only son died in a shipwreck, leading to a lengthy, bloody civil war which pitted Henry's daughter Matilda (Empress Maud) against her cousin Stephen for the crown of England.
 The contest was not resolved until Stephen, whose own son Eustace had died, offered to install Matilda's son Henry as his heir.

 And from Henry then sprang England's longest ruling bloodline.
 The fierce, occasionally brilliant, volatile Plantagenets.